harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/ghq-12-vs-sam.md

 ## GHQ 12 vs SAM

 Psychologists and social scientists who need to compare two distinct psychological measures - General Health Questionnaire (GHQ 12) and Severe Aggression Measure (SAM) - should consider leveraging the capabilities of Harmony, a cutting-edge tool developed specifically for improving harmonisation process in the field of psychology.
-Using advanced natural language processing and generative AI models, Harmony can quickly and accurately analyse and compare the items in GHQ 12 and SAM, significantly reducing the time consuming and subjective process of manual harmonisation. ## Harmony: A Revolutionary Approach to GHQ 12 vs SAM With Harmony, comparing GHQ 12 vs SAM becomes a breeze.
-It cuts through the noise, giving researchers an easy way to determine the percentage match between each item in these two questionnaires.
-Harmony not only takes the grunt work out of the process but also opens up new opportunities for cross-study comparisons, enabling psychologists to test the consistency of results.
-Whether you're dealing with Harmony's existing instrument database or using your own questionnaires via drag-and-drop feature, Harmony's interface is both user-friendly and efficient. ## GHQ 12 vs SAM: Harnessing the Multilanguage Power of Harmony When it comes to GHQ 12 vs SAM, language no longer poses a barrier.
-Harmony overcomes the challenges that different languages often present in harmonisation.
-Researchers can use Harmony to compare items in multiple languages, thus ensuring a more accurate, comprehensive analysis and comparison of GHQ 12 and SAM.
-The next time you're comparing GHQ 12 vs SAM, let Harmony ease your workflow and enhance your research outcomes.
-Explore more about Harmony at [https://harmonydata.ac.uk/app](https://harmonydata.ac.uk/app).
+Using advanced natural language processing and generative AI models, Harmony can quickly and accurately analyse and compare the items in GHQ 12 and SAM, significantly reducing the time consuming and subjective process of manual harmonisation.

 ## Compare the items in GHQ 12 English and SAM